 < img src=”https://

-– one of my images of a bus.
+my images of a bus.
 I added white oil paint to hide parts of the image.
 I enjoy the outcome as it has added a different dimension to the image.
 The oil paint is un-even and texturised in contrast to the photograph.

 Above-inverted the colours of the image using photoshop making the image more abstract.